-Assess the needs of our children and young people.
+- Assess the needs of our children and young people. - Evaluate how well our current provision meets children & young people's needs, and to identify any gaps.

-- Evaluate how well our current provision meets children & young people's needs, and to identify any gaps. - Support us in planning on how we will continue to develop our provision over a five year period with work commencing in 2021, so that we can achieve the best outcomes for our children and young people. - 2.2 The development of the 2021-24 SEND sufficiency needs assessment is a part of the ongoing work across the local partnership to ensure that we are able to meet the current and future demand for placements through an integrated commissioned offer.
+Support us in planning on how we will continue to develop our provision over a five year period with work commencing in 2021, so that we can achieve the best outcomes for our children and young people.

+2.2 The development of the 2021-24 SEND sufficiency needs assessment is a part of the ongoing work across the local partnership to ensure that we are able to meet the current and future demand for placements through an integrated commissioned offer.
 There is close partnership working in place to meet the demand for placements.
-This will continue as we develop provision with the aim to: - Put children/young people at the heart of the decision making to achieve the best possible outcomes for children and young people. - Ensure there are the right number and type of places to meet children and young people's needs. - Ensure that children and young people have their needs met within their local community wherever possible. - Make the best use of resources.

-We have presented the timeframe to the SEND Improvement Board who have approved a phased approach to developing our provision which follows the strategic commissioning cycle.
-This will ensure that we continually evaluate what we need and what difference our plans, changes and increased capacity is making.

-Co-production with children, young people and families is an essential part of the development of commissioned services.
+This will continue as we develop provision with the aim to:

+- Put children/young people at the heart of the decision making to achieve the best possible outcomes for children and young people. - Ensure there are the right number and type of places to meet children and young people's needs. - Ensure that children and young people have their needs met within their local community wherever possible. - Make the best use of resources. - 2.3 Whilst the focus of this report is on the procurement of SEND education and residential placement provision, it is part of the overall SEND Improvement Plan that has been presented to the SEND Improvement Board who have approved a phased approach to developing our provision.
+This approach is based on the strategic commissioning cycle and will ensure that we continually evaluate what we need and what difference our plans, changes and increased capacity is making.
+This procurement of specialist provision is a part of this plan. - 2.4 Co-production with children, young people and families is an essential part of the development of commissioned services.
 This remains ongoing as services are developed and uses information collected as part of wider continued engagement and consultation.